 This is very important when you are considering an agreement on a divorce.
 Imagine for a moment that you’re signing a divorce agreement and you’re choosing to settle your case.
 Should you consider whether or not you want to move in the future with the child or whether you think the other parent is going to want to move with the child?

 What we are getting at is that, when you enter into a divorce or custody agreement, you have to try to anticipate the future, which is something we do for clients.
 We ask how the agreement being signed will impact the future of that child and the future of that parent.

-For example, when we represent the parent who anticipates a move with their child to another geographic area, we do not advise them to enter into a joint custodial arrangement, because if they do and they’re not the primary caretaker, then it’s going to be harder for them to move.
+For example, when we represent the parent who anticipates to move out of state with their child, we do not advise them to enter into a joint custody arrangement, because if they do and they’re not the primary caretaker, then it’s going to be harder for them to move.
 If there’s already an agreement in place and there is a history of the other parent exercising custody and having significant amount of the time with the child, then when we represent the party wanting to move, we will not advise them to enter into that agreement.
 Otherwise, they would be essentially working against their goal.